 Boeing was the largest employer in Washington State as of 2019, but they lost this status to Amazon in late 20201.
-While the airline industry has seen a significant drop in demand, online shopping has seen a substantial increase; Amazon had been a massive beneficiary of that increased demand.
-Amazon hired 16,500 and had 80,000 employees in Washington State as of the end of 2020.
+While the airline industry has seen a significant drop in demand, online shopping has seen a substantial increase; Amazon has been a massive beneficiary of that increased demand.
+Amazon hired 16,500 and had 80,000 employees in Washington State as of late 2020.